akiratechhq/review-xave-lending-market-2021-10/Readme.md

 ## Executive summary

-This report represents the results of the engagement with **HaloDAO** to review **Lending Market**.
+This report represents the results of the engagement with **Xave Finance** to review **Xave Lending Market**.

-The review is part of a broader engagement with HaloDAO that also includes the [HaloDAO AMM](https://github.com/akiratechhq/review-halo-dao-setcaps-amm-2021-10) component.
+The review is part of a broader engagement with Xave Finance that also includes the [Xave AMM](https://github.com/akiratechhq/review-halo-dao-setcaps-amm-2021-10) component.

 The full review was conducted over the course of **2 weeks** from **October 18th to October 29th, 2021**.
 We spent a total of **15 person-days** reviewing the code.

 ## Scope

-The initial review focused on the [Lending Market](git@github.com:HaloDAO/lending-market-v1.git) repository, identified by the commit hash `01486a398b0aa36b9798ba06fce11b5d3376909d`.
+The initial review focused on the [Xave Lending Market](git@github.com:akiratechhq/review-xave-lending-market-2021-10.git) repository, identified by the commit hash `01486a398b0aa36b9798ba06fce11b5d3376909d`.

 We focused on manually reviewing the codebase, searching for security issues such as, but not limited to, re-entrancy problems, transaction ordering, block timestamp dependency, exception handling, call stack depth limitation, integer overflow/underflow, self-destructible contracts, unsecured balance, use of origin, costly gas patterns, architectural problems, code readability.